romainPrignon/iot/docs/adr/0004-api-contract.md

 - MAY have a meta property
 - MAY have an error property in case of server error
   - in case of error, data property is null
-  - error MUST have a code property
+  - error MUST have a name property
   - error MUST have a message property
   - error MAY have a cause property that represent an error (recursive)
   - error MAY have a context property that represent error relative data